V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/intro.md

 Total Cost… if you have a 3D printer Under $465, $595 if you buy the printed parts from here.

 I would like to drive that price home one more time.
-You can have a CNC router for precision work ([here](https://forum.v1engineering.com/t/mrrf-2018-ideas/7112/55), [here](https://forum.v1engineering.com/t/pcb-examples/4015/27) all the way up to [aluminum milling](https://forum.v1engineering.com/t/lionkevs-aluminum-attempts/6047/101?u=vicious1) and [plasma cutting](https://forum.v1engineering.com/t/plasma-build/5662) steel for under $600.
+You can have a CNC router for all sorts of work ([here](https://forum.v1engineering.com/tag/gallery-mpcnc), or the full sheet version[here](https://forum.v1engineering.com/tag/gallery-lowrider-cnc) all the way up to [aluminum milling](https://forum.v1engineering.com/t/lionkevs-aluminum-attempts/6047/101?u=vicious1) and [plasma cutting](https://forum.v1engineering.com/t/plasma-build/5662) steel for under $600).
 That is all you need to spend, throw in a few endmills and you are still under $620.  **There is no other machine more versatile than the Mostly Printed CNC at any price point.**

 ## Specs…

 Not easy to make a specs page when it can have almost any specs you want.
-The idea behind this is to be extremely adaptable and inexpensive.
+The idea behind this is to be extremely adaptable, easy to self source, and inexpensive.
 Why buy a single use machine when you can have one that does it all for less than the cost of any single function machine.
 No proprietary hardware or software, build it any size and shape you want (more on this later), buy it from this site or source it all yourself, helpful forums, low cost, and capable.
 What more could you ask for?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qJfYTv88YvI"
   title="YouTube video player" frameborder="0" allow="accelerometer; autoplay;
   clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This machine can easily do many things, how about making some coffee with Apach…(not me but I think he is my new hero).
+Have a look at this video from 2016.
+Keep in mind we have evolved considerably since then.

 ## Size

-- All axes can be any length you prefer, anything over 3 1/2′ (1M) would require small mid-span supports to increase rigidity, of course smaller is better.
+- All axes can be any length you prefer, anything over ~3′ (1M) would be best to start with a LowRider CNC, of course smaller is better.
 The kit comes with enough belt for up to 48″ of total outer X and Y axis dimensions (eg 24″x24″, 36″x12″ or any other combination).

 - The smaller you make this the faster you can move it and the more rigid/accurate it will be, and more importantly the easier it will be to get the desired accuracy.